 Those who have ever driven eleven hours at a stretch know just how exhausting it can be, yet truck drivers drive these hours, day in and day out.
-Furthering the problem is the fact that truck drivers often keep two sets of log books—one to show to DOT in the event they are stopped, and the “real” set.
-This is such a widespread problem that log books are often known as “comic books” among those in the industry.
+Furthering the problem is the fact that truck drivers often keep two sets of logbooks—one to show to DOT in the event they are stopped, and the “real” set.
+This is such a widespread problem that logbooks are often known as “comic books” among those in the industry.

 Truck drivers only get paid for the time they are behind the wheel, on the road, therefore their motivation is simple—a bigger paycheck at the end of the month.
-Trucking companies may turn a blind eye to the issue, because the faster loads are turned around, the more money they make.
+Trucking companies may turn a blind eye to the issue because the faster loads are turned around, the more money they make.

-Distracted Driving Just as Dangerous for Truck Drivers
+Distracted Driving: Just as Dangerous for Truck Drivers

-Distracted driving is fast moving up to the number two spot as a cause of truck accidents, following fatigued driving.
+Distracted driving is fast moving up to the number two spot as a cause of San Diego truck accidents, following fatigued driving.
 Visual distractions occur when the driver takes his eyes from the road, whether to look at a cell phone, look at the radio while changing stations, search for an item in the truck, or look at something happening on the side of the road.
 Manual distraction occurs when the hands are taken from the wheel.

-Daydreaming, listening to music with headphones on, talking on a cell phone or concentrating on a conversation with a passenger are forms of cognitive distraction.
-Truck drivers, are, perhaps even more prone to distracted driving than other drivers, simply because of the sheer number of hours spent behind the wheel.
+Daydreaming, listening to music with headphones on, talking on a cell phone, or concentrating on a conversation with a passenger are forms of cognitive distraction.
+Truck drivers are, perhaps even more prone to distracted driving than other drivers, simply because of the sheer number of hours spent behind the wheel.

-Call our San Diego Truck Accident Attorney Today
+Call our San Diego Truck Accident Attorney Today!